Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 # Features / Future Implementations

 As I didn't have time, when I keep developing the site, I would like to implement the backend framework I have setup for the Blog Section.
 I managed to render the blog model onto the app but it's not optomised how I would have liked it.

+Additionally to this, a product enquiry form/contact ability would be a great addition for user experience.

 --------------------